In the era of social media, are mailing lists going the way of the dinosaur?

 Before you open your wallet for an email marketing campaign, consider that diners are inundated with promotional messages.
 Getting noticed requires strategy and sweat.

-While posts are seen by Facebook fans only 2 percent of the time, research shows consumers glimpse email subject lines at least 64 percent of the time.
+While posts are seen by Facebook fans only 2% of the time, research shows consumers glimpse email subject lines at least 64% of the time.
 “No matter how big your marketing budget, email can serve as a powerful sales tool and should be considered,” says Noelle Jackson, owner of Elle PR in Atlanta.

 Get creative with email capture

-A giant pop-up ad on your restaurant website is more likely to turn diners off than entice them to sign up.
+A giant pop-up ad on your restaurant website is more likely to turn diners off than entice them to sign up for email offers.
 Instead, look for captive moments when servers can slip diners a sign-up card, such as while they’re waiting for food or lingering over the check.
 Take the same non-pushy approach online.